dmksnnk/blog/content/howto/Access private repos in Go.md

   - 'GoLand'
 ---

 When downloading packages, Go checks the public [Go Checksum Database](https://sum.golang.org/) to verify the package checksum.
-Private git packages, like the ones on private GitLab, aren’t in that database, so downloading will fail.
+Private Git packages, such as those on a private GitLab instance, aren’t in that database, so downloading them will fail.

-This can be fixed by setting `GOPRIVATE=private.example.com`, which will instruct Go not to check the Checksum Database for the packages on the `private.example.com` domain.
+This can be fixed by setting `GOPRIVATE=private.example.com`.
+This instructs Go not to check the Checksum Database for packages in the `private.example.com` domain.

 For GitLab, first set up access to repositories:

 1. Create a GitLab Access Token with the `read_api` scope.

-2. Update `${HOME}/.netrc` file, and add:
+2. Update your `${HOME}/.netrc` file, and add:

 ```
 machine private.example.com